jonasbn/til/nginx/serve_static_pages_and_proxy.md

 }
 ```

-So now I can access a static page at [https://pxy.fi/health.html](https://pxy.fi/health.html) and a proxied others request at [https://pxy.fi/](https://pxy.fi/), which is the main purpose of this site.
+So now I can access a static page at [https://pxy.fi/health.html](https://pxy.fi/health.html) and a proxy other requests at [https://pxy.fi/](https://pxy.fi/), which is the main feature of this site.

 The URL: `health.html` is used for monitoring.
 See this [article from Better Stack][betterstack] on the topic.